scaleway/scaleway-cli/CONTRIBUTING.md

 This is true for:
 - command namespaces, resource, verb

-The rest is manually checked for now as it is too difficult to automate it.
+The rest is manually checked for now.